 Is your social media costing your job or will it land you one?

-From a careless post or a reckless tweet, you could find yourself locked out a potential job or possibly at risk of losing one.
+From a careless post or a reckless tweet, you could find yourself locked out of a potential job or possibly at risk of losing one.

 According to a new national survey conducted online on behalf of CareerBuilder by Harris Poll, 70 percent of employers use social media to screen candidates before hiring.
 More than half, (57 percent) have found content that caused them not to hire a candidate.